Visiting Göbekli Tepe, Turkey: What I Wish I Knew Before I Went

 Stay Hydrated

 Bring plenty of water, especially if you’re visiting during warmer months.
-The site has few shaded areas, so staying hydrated is crucial.
+The site has limited shade, so staying hydrated is crucial.

 Flexible Itinerary

-While Göbeklitepe is the main attraction, consider spending time in nearby towns like Şanlıurfa, where you can explore local cuisine, markets, and even the historical sites of Balıklıgöl and the Urfa Turkish Tea Garden.
+While Göbeklitepe is the main attraction, consider spending time in nearby towns such as Şanlıurfa, where you can explore local cuisine, markets, and the historical sites of Balıklıgöl and the Urfa Turkish Tea Garden.

 Respect The Site